-Those same minerals, which prevent soap from lathering well, also work against most ordinary household cleaners.
-And, while there are many, many commercial products on the market designed to get rid of those water spots (Tilex, Lime-Away and CLR are three), you really don’t need to look farther than your kitchen for natural products that remove hard water spots.
+Those same minerals also work against most ordinary household cleaners.
+And, while there are many, many commercial products on the market designed to get rid of those water spots, you don’t need to look farther than your kitchen for natural products that remove hard water spots.

-- Fill tub with only HOT water, at least 2 inches above highest jet.
+- Fill the tub with HOT water — at least 2 inches above the highest jet.

 - Run the jets for 15 minutes, then let sit for another 10.

-- Drain the tub and refill with cold water, running 10 minutes.
+- Drain the tub and refill with cold water, running the jets another 10 minutes.

 - Drain the tub and wipe down with clean, soft cloth.

-Faucets: Wipe them with all-purpose cleaner, scrubbing with a soft brush or microfiber cloth to loosen gunk.
-Rinse and wipe with a soft cloth.
-For remaining stubborn stains, moisten the fixture with a wedge of lemon or some vinegar on a microfiber cloth and let that sit for 5 minutes, then scrub again with a soft brush.
+On faucets: Moisten the fixture with a wedge of lemon or some vinegar on a microfiber cloth and let that sit for 5 minutes, then scrub again.
 (If the buildup is inside the faucet, shove the lemon wedge in there and let it sit 5 minutes.)
-Be SURE to rinse the fixture well after applying lemon or vinegar to avoid etching.
+Be sure to rinse the fixture thoroughly after applying lemon or vinegar to avoid etching.
 Buff dry.

-Toilets: Turn off the water supply to the toilet, then flush it to reduce the amount of water in the bowl.
+In toilets: Turn off the water supply to the toilet then flush it to reduce the amount of water in the bowl.
 (Use a plunger to push additional water down the drain until the bowl is empty.)
 Spray the bowl with straight white vinegar and wait 20-30 minutes before scrubbing with a stiff-bristled toilet brush.
 For stubborn remaining spots, sprinkle on baking soda and scrub.
 (Yes, it will foam a bit.
 Don’t panic.)
-If you often have stubborn spots consider adding in a toilet which is resistant to harsh cleaning agents (TOTO SS114 SoftClose Toilet Seat is an example of this).
+Turn the water supply back on and flush.

-Refrigerator water dispenser: Cut a lemon in half and shove it onto the water tube.
+On refrigerator water dispensers: Cut a lemon in half and shove it onto the water tube.
 Let that sit 30 minutes then remove the lemon, scrub the tube opening with a toothbrush, and run the water to flush the line.
-Follow by wiping the entire water and ice dispenser area with rubbing alcohol to remove any remaining water spots.
+Follow by wiping the entire dispenser area with rubbing alcohol to remove any remaining water spots.

 Remember: it’s easier to prevent water spots than it is to remove them.
 So be sure to give your shower and tub a thorough scrub as part of your weekly bathroom cleaning routine to prevent mineral and soap scum buildup.
-And don’t forget to give your faucets a quick wipe as part of your daily cleaning routine to keep them shiny and buildup-free, too.
+And don’t forget to wipe your fauces as part of your daily cleaning routine to keep them shiny and buildup-free, too.